15 Things to do in Prince Edward Island

 - If you want some time alone and a sandbar for the kids to play on go to North Rustico (my family’s favorite).

-- If you want white sand to build sand castles and sunbathe visit Singing Sands Beach.
+- If you want white sand to build sand castles and sunbathe, visit Singing Sands Beach.

 - For gentle waves and whiter sand, Brackley Beach is for you.

-- The most popular is Cavendish with a lifeguard, bathrooms, camping nearby, easy waves and long stretches of beach.
+- The most popular is Cavendish with a lifeguard, bathrooms, camping nearby, easy waves, and long stretches of beach.

 Thunder Cove Beach

-This beach is all over instagram and you may have seen it without having any idea it was in Prince Edward Island.
+This beach is all over Instagram, and you may have seen it without having any idea it was in Prince Edward Island.
 This is one of a few beaches on the North Show that is not part of the National Seashore, so it is free to park.
-The red sand beach stretches out for over a mile and at the east end of the beach are some amazing rock formations.
-The most famous one is a rock that appears to be balancing on a small pedestal.
+The red sand beach stretches out for over a mile and at the east end of the beach are some fantastic rock formations.
+The most famous is a rock that appears to be balancing on a small pedestal.

 Brackley Beach